Australia’s MOST TRUSTED Speedglas distributor

-3M Speedglas G5-01VC Welding Helmet Review
+3M Speedglas G5-01VC welding helmet review

 By now, the Speedglas G5-01VC welding helmet has firmly planted itself as the best flip up welding helmet with PAPR respiratory in the world.
 You’ve either seen one of these somewhere or know someone who has one… either that or you must have retired!
 We've reviewed the G5-01VC helmet, so settle in for a long read amigos; there’s a lot to cover!